XoopsDocs/xmf-cookbook/en/book/jsonwebtokens/README.md

 of multiple processes.
 There is no reliable way to refresh a token, as the scripts do not neccessarily follow any order in processing.
 (The first in, may be the last to complete for example.)

-The real issue is there is no way to verify that the token is actually associated with Ajax process.
+The real issue is there is no way to verify that the token is actually associated with an expected Ajax process.
 The token only shows a relationship to the user, not to the process that issued it.
 With some care, this weakness could be exploited by something similar to CSRF, but intra-site instead of cross-site.
 A token issued in one context is used in another, unintended way.
 An administrator's click could be redirected to perform an unintended malicious action.
 There are additional details to